pavan800869/research-assistant/README.md

 ## API Routes

-- `POST /api/documents/upload`: Upload a new document
+- `POST /api/documents/upload`: Upload a new document (uses Multer for file handling)
 - `GET /api/documents`: Fetch all documents for the authenticated user
 - `GET /api/documents/[id]`: Fetch a specific document
 - `DELETE /api/documents/[id]`: Delete a document